undoLogic/digi-display/README.md

 xset s noblank
 ```

+####
+Disable translations, manually click the translation icon in the address bar
+and uncheck "always offer to translate"

 #### Change background image
 Right-click on the desktop background and choose **Desktop Preferences**
 - Tab: Background